List of McDonald's products: Fries

 McDonald's advertises their french fries as their World Famous Fries.
-McDonald's US fries are made using 19 ingredients which include dextrose, TBHQ, polydimethylsiloxane, citric acid, and sodium acid pyrophosphate.
-As for their potatoes, non-GMO russet and Shepody kinds are used.
 Fries were first added to the menu in 1949, replacing potato chips.
-As for the manufacturing process, the potatoes are first brought to the plant where they are mechanically cut, blanched, partially fried, flash-frozen, then shipped to individual restaurants of the franchise and served.

 McDonald's fries in the US were originally prepared using a frying oil mixture of 93% beef tallow and 7% vegetable oil known as Formula 47.
 The use of this oil blend allowed McDonald's to develop their fries' distinctive flavor and crispiness.
 In 1990, McDonald's was pressured into switching to frying oil that was entirely vegetable oil due to the National Heart Savers Association's campaign against saturated fats.
 The new US oil used a natural beef flavor additive; other countries' fries do not include any animal products.
 Then in 2007, the restaurant franchise switched again to a vegetable oil with less trans fats as concerns over the health risks of trans fats grew.

-Loaded Fries
+Loaded fries

-In Australia McDonald's has sold multiple varieties of 'loaded fries' which consist of a portion of fries with a topping; these toppings include:
+In Australia, McDonald's has sold multiple varieties of 'loaded fries' which consist of a portion of fries with a topping; these toppings include: